BrendanEthika/vue-cli-plugin-apollo/docs/guide/index.md

 ## Become a sponsor

-Is your company using vue-apollo or vue-cli-plugin-apollo to build awesome apps?
+Is your company using vue-apollo or ng-vue-cli-plugin-apollo to build awesome apps?
 Join the other patrons and become a sponsor to add your logo on this documentation!
 Supporting me on Patreon allows me to work less for a job and to work more on Free Open Source Software such as vue-apollo!
 Thank you!

 <p style="text-align: center;">
   <a href="https://github.com/sponsors/Akryum/" target="_blank">